zjunlp/KnowPrompt/README.md

 # What's New

+## September,21 2022
+* Our follow-up paper on prompting NLP [Decoupling Knowledge from Memorization: Retrieval-augmented Prompt Learning](https://arxiv.org/abs/2205.14704)) has been accepted by NeurIPS2022.
+The project address is visible at [RetroPrompt](https://github.com/zjunlp/PromptKG/tree/main/research/RetroPrompt).

 ## March,30 2022
 * Our follow-up paper on prompting RE [Relation Extraction as Open-book Examination: Retrieval-enhanced Prompt Tuning](https://arxiv.org/abs/2205.02355)) has been accepted by SIGIR2022.
 The project address is visible at [RetrievalRE](https://github.com/zjunlp/PromptKG/tree/main/research/RetrievalRE).